CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is an exceptionally well-structured routing skill that efficiently guides Claude through a complex decision tree for Rust questions.
-It uses tables effectively for quick lookup, provides clear cognitive frameworks for ambiguous cases, and appropriately delegates detailed content to sub-files.
+It excels at using tables for quick lookup, provides clear cognitive frameworks, and appropriately delegates detailed content to sub-files.
 The skill demonstrates excellent token efficiency while maintaining high actionability.

 DimensionReasoningScore